Other Sources of Assistance

 Qualified veterans of the United States Armed Forces admitted for study at St. John Fisher College may be eligible to receive military benefits from the following Chapters: 30, 31, 33 (Post 9/11), 35, 1606, or 1607.
 Some benefits are transferable to spouses and children.
 More information regarding veteran affairs and each of the Chapters can be found on the Veterans Benefits page.

 US Bureau of Indian Education: Higher Education Grant Program

 The grant application is available from the education officer of the tribe in which the student is affiliated with or possesses membership.
 The student must file the Free Application for Federal Student Aid (FAFSA).
-The student must be a member of, or at least one-quarter degree Indian blood descendent of a member of an American Indian tribe which is eligible for the special programs and services provided by the United States through the Bureau of Indian Affairs because of their status as Indians, must be accepted for admission to a nationally accredited institution of higher education which provides a course of study conferring the Associate of Arts or Bachelor of Arts or science degree, and must demonstrate financial need as determined by the financial aid office.
+The student must be a member of, or at least one-quarter degree Indian blood descendant of a member of an American Indian tribe which is eligible for the special programs and services provided by the United States through the Bureau of Indian Affairs because of their status as Indians, must be accepted for admission to a nationally accredited institution of higher education which provides a course of study conferring the Associate of Arts or Bachelor of Arts or science degree, and must demonstrate financial need as determined by the financial aid office.
 For grants to be awarded in successive years, the student must make satisfactory progress toward a degree and show financial need.

 More information can be found on the Bureau of Indian Education website.

 There are also a large number of different special-purpose federal programs: direct aid, scholarships, loans, traineeships.
 Many are administered through specific institutions for post-secondary education, and for this reason the Office of Student Financial Services is the single best source of information on the subject.

 Most of these dozens of programs would be of interest to relatively small numbers of students and prospective students, by virtue of need, special interest, or both.
 Some are available only to graduate or professional students in certain fields.
 Some carry with them periods of obligated service.